Styling with STRINGS

 Size

-In a similar way, EMs are mapped to font-size.
-So if we use EMs to define only the proportions of a component, we can use font-size to scale it up/down.
-And if we inherit the font-size we could also control everything at once with just a single property in the root or in groups if we go deeper down the DOM tree.
+the font-size we could also control everything at once with just a single property in the root or in groups if we go deeper down the DOM tree.

-REMs work the same except that they are tied to the root html element only.
+s work the same except that they are tied to the root html element only.
 We could use it to control the spacing of the components by using REMs for margin/padding.

 I wrote about this in more detail in the Sizing (Web) Components post.